 - Go to Trustnet and search for your fund using the drop down menus on the home page.

 - Most index funds will be in the Unit Trusts & OEICs section of the Fund Universe menu.

 - Click on the dividend tab from the fund overview.

-- Make sure you click on the right fund as Trustnet tends to bundle lots of similarly named fund variants in the same place.
+- Make sure you click on the right fund.
+Trustnet tends to bundle lots of similarly named fund variants in the same place.
 This piece on comparing funds explains how to distinguish them.

-- Multiply the dividend amount by the number of units / shares you held in the fund on the payment date to discover how much you’ve earned in pounds and pence.
-(Don’t include any units you bought during the ex dividend period.)
+- Multiply the dividend amount by the number of units you held the day before the ex-dividend date.
+That tells you how much you’ve earned in pounds and pence.

-- Enjoy closet kicks from the money flowing from Global Capitalism plc to You plc.
+- Enjoy closet kicks from seeing the money flowing from Global Capitalism plc to You plc.

 - Possibly plot the gains on some kind of spreadsheet.
-(It depends on how much you want to stretch the joy).
+(How much do you want to stretch out the joy?)

-Trustnet doesn’t always come up trumps, so here’s an alternative method:
+Trustnet doesn’t always come up trumps.
+Here’s an alternative method:

 - Go to Investegate’s advanced search page.

-- Put your fund manager’s name (e.g. Dimensional) in the Company Name field.
+- Put your fund manager’s name (e.g. iShares) in the Company Name field.